 The skin of a caviar lime is a thin, pithy peel with a similar texture to a citrus fruit.
 Their color can vary from bright and dark shades of green, to black, purplish or even dark red.
 Inside, the full, round bubbles of pulp can range in color from white, light green or pinkish.

 Caviar limes are harvested when ripe, so you can use these bitty beads as soon as you get them home.
-We recommend refrigerating your caviar limes in a breathable wrap or container once they’re ripe so that they’ll keep fresh for longer, nearly five months.
-Caviar limes can be stored on the countertop for up to three weeks.
+We recommend refrigerating your caviar limes in a breathable wrap or container once they’re ripe so that they’ll keep fresh for longer.
+Caviar Limes can be stored on the countertop for about a week depending on the temperature in your home.

 Caviar limes are a joy to prepare!
 The pulp from caviar limes or “finger limes” is easy to remove from the peel.
 Simply cut the caviar lime in half at the width.
 Then, from the bottom of each half, gently squeeze the caviar-like pearls of citrusy juice into a small bowl.